Pregnancy is a time of change. You’re making plans and feeling new emotions.

 However, not all women have the same experience of pregnancy.

-In many ways, a cryptic pregnancy is like other pregnancies, with one difference.
+In many ways, it is like other pregnancies but with one difference.

 What is cryptic pregnancy?

-A cryptic pregnancy is more or less the same as a regular pregnancy.
+Cryptic pregnancies are more or less the same as regular pregnancies.
 There’s just one big difference.

 The point at which pregnancies are considered cryptic is 20 weeks.

 If the woman doesn’t know she’s pregnant by 20 weeks, she’s experiencing a cryptic pregnancy.

 She might find out she’s pregnant at 20 weeks or she might find out when she goes into labor.

 At any point between those times, the pregnancy is considered cryptic.

 The women are pregnant – just like any other pregnant woman; they just don’t know they are.